jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 Probably not.
 The savings in electricity costs needed to transfer the data might be outweighed by the processing power needed to parse/stringify json-b files.
 GZIP also does a pretty good job already.
 Furthermore - in some cases, like where the response is only an object - json-b might make things larger.

-It is an interesting thought experiment and I find it very curious to imagine what the global bandwidth saving could be if we all used a more optimise JSON.
+It is an interesting thought experiment and I find it very curious to imagine what the global bandwidth saving could be if we all used a more optimized JSON.